coderbeez/interior-architect/README.md

 ## Design

-Simplicity is key to COLETTE O'SULLIVAN with the look and flow of the site designed for ease of use.
+Simplicity is key to COLETTE O'SULLIVAN with the look and flow of the site designed to provide a neutral background for the client's work.

 ### Navigation